mehulagg/gitlab/doc/administration/gitaly/praefect.md

 To reduce PostgreSQL resource consumption, we recommend setting up and configuring [PgBouncer](https://www.pgbouncer.org/) in front of the PostgreSQL instance.
-To do this, set the corresponding IP or host address of the PgBouncer instance in the `/etc/gitlab/gitlab.rb` by changing the following settings:
+To do this, set the corresponding IP or host address of the PgBouncer instance in `/etc/gitlab/gitlab.rb` by changing the following settings:

 - `praefect['database_host']`, for the address.